hip1310/EasyOrder/README.md

 # Client

-The Client module is a web project that encompasses all the components required to manage the web view of the Enticy Stuff application.
+The Client module is a web project that encompasses all the components required to manage the web view of the Easy Order application.

 ## Installation